 Study after study continues to show that online shoppers prefer to buy products and services in their own language.
 While they do not mind reading, conducting research, or even browsing in other languages, when it comes to a formal purchase, they prefer buying from websites that cater to their native tongue.
-High-level translation – and localization – is more important now than ever before in ecommerce for businesses who wish to effectively engage on a global scale, and companies who either don’t bother to translate their content, or who only minimally invest, could be missing out on a significant percentage of customers.
+High-level translation and localization is more important now than ever before in ecommerce for businesses that wish to effectively engage on a global scale, and companies that either don’t bother to translate their content, or who only minimally invest, could be missing out on a significant percentage of customers.

-It is believed that in just a couple of years, shoppers in the Asian-Pacific region will account for almost half of cross-border online purchases

 It is believed that in just a couple of years, shoppers in the Asian-Pacific region – and more specifically China – will account for almost half of cross-border online purchases.
 Another market to watch closely is Latin America whose cross-border online purchasing is expected to increase annually by more than 40 percent over the next few years.

 It would seem then, that ecommerce marketers may be more swayed to invest in translation and localization services that cater to these growing language markets than they are to invest in English-language translation and localization which seems to be fading in the sea of multilingual ecommerce.
 But English-language consumers need not really fear.
 There are plenty of ecommerce sites that cater to the English language and offer a diverse selection of products and services.

 Several studies over the past five years have tried to figure out just how many English-speaking ecommerce sites there are – and the verdict is still out.
 Some studies believe it is roughly just over 100,000 while other studies suggest it could be as high as 600,000, or even substantially higher.
 There are online stores popping up every day, including mini-online stores like those offered through Etsy which makes it fairly difficult to determine a near-accurate number.

-However, when it comes right down to it, English-speaking online consumers really have nothing to complain about.
-There are English-speaking online stores to go around.
+However, no matter how you look at it, there are plenty of English-speaking online stores to go around.
 There are online stores that cater to home appliances, sporting goods and outdoor activities, fashion wear, health and wellness products and services, hardware goods, food, baby products, and an almost endless list of other goodies.
 English-speaking online shoppers can spend hours reading through English-language content and sorting through English-labeled products and services on display on eBay, Amazon, Shopify, Walmart, Target, BestBuy, Costco, Newegg, Overstock, Macy’s, the Gap, Apple, QVC, and on, and on, and on.